-The following is a sample of the digital components available in PSoC Creator for the CY8C53 family.
+The following is a sample of the digital components available in PSoC Creator for the CY8C52 family.
 The exact amount of hardware resources (UDBs, routing, RAM, flash) used by a component varies with the features selected in PSoC Creator for the component.

 - Communications

-- □ I2C (1 to 3 UDBs)
+- \square I2C (1 to 3 UDBs)

-- □ UART (1 to 3 UDBs)
+- UART (1 to 3 UDBs)

 - Functions

-- EMIF (External Memory Interface, 1 UDB)
+- External memory interface (EMIF), 1 UDB)

 - Logic (x CPLD product terms per logic function)

-- □ NOT
+- NOT

-- OR
+- ם OR

-- XOR
+- □ XOR

 - AND